 The Greeks have some weird words for the days of the week.
 The word for Wednesday, for instance, is “hēmera tritēs,” or “third day.”
 And Thursday’s word is “hēmera tessarōn,” or “fourth day.”
 But why are these words so different from the other days of the week?

 So, Monday is named after the moon goddess Selene, Tuesday is named after the war god Ares, Wednesday is named after the messenger god Hermes, Thursday is named after Zeus, and Friday is named after Aphrodite.
-Saturday and Sunday are a bit different.
+Saturday and Sunday are different.

 Learn the Days of the Week in Greek and Important Americans